rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 Depending on what naming scheme is used (e.g., a very long hash), we could hit the Windows path length limits if not careful.

 A mitigation for this is recommending a short prefix (in `CARGO_TARGET_BASE_DIR`) and using a hash that doesn't include that many characters but those are only mitigations and do not fully fix the underlying problem.

+## Backlinks

+There a few cases where a symlink instead of a real dir will break programs: at least SQLite can be configured to raise an error if the database is behind a symlink anywhere in its opening path, it's probably other programs can also be configured to check this (or do it by default).
+Since `CARGO_TARGET_BASE_DIR` won't become a default in this RFC, we are not breaking any existing use cases.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives